IndeedItzGab/BedrockTeams/README.md

 - Beta APIs enabled in experimental features section.
 ![beta_api](docs/images/beta_apis.jpg)

+## Installation
+Visit [here](docs/INSTRUCTIONS.md) for more information about installing this project.

 ## Features
 - Create a team
 - Send a message that only your team members can see.